valentinhofmann/dga/README.md

 This repository contains the code and data for the ACL paper [A Graph Auto-encoder Model of Derivational Morphology](https://www.aclweb.org/anthology/2020.acl-main.106.pdf).
+The paper introduces the **Derivational Graph Auto-encoder (DGA)**, a model that learns embeddings capturing information about the compatibility of affixes and stems in derivation.

 # Dependencies